squattingmonk/nasher/README.md

 1. nasher and the tools it uses are written in [nim](https://nim-lang.org) rather than Ruby, so they are much faster (handy for large projects) and can be distributed in binary form
-2. nasher supports non-module projects (including erfs and haks)
+2. nasher supports non-module projects (including erfs, tlks, and haks)
 3. nasher supports multiple build targets (e.g., an installable erf and a demo module)
 4. nasher supports custom source tree layouts (e.g., dividing scripts into